aws/amazon-mwaa-docker-images/README.md

 You can also use it locally if you want to run a MWAA-like environment for testing, experimentation, and development purposes.

-Currently, Airflow v2.9.2 and v2.10.1 are supported.
+Currently, Airflow v2.9.2 and above are supported.
 Future versions in parity with Amazon MWAA will be added as well. _Notice, however, that we do not plan to support previous Airflow versions supported by MWAA._

 ## Using the Airflow Image